 The Future of Work.
-In the face of new technologies, new media channels, new manufacturing processes such as 3-d printing and robotics, how is work being redefined?
+In the face of new technologies, new media channels, new manufacturing processes such as 3-D printing and robotics, how is work being redefined?
 What tasks will continue to be carried out in a central office setting and which will be done remotely?
 What skills will future workers require?
 What are the implications for the built environment in the next five to 20 years?

-Typical research grants are in the $10,000-15,000 range.
-However, broad-reaching projects that provide critical information for the industry will be considered, but should not exceed an upper range of $25,000.
-White papers are also encouraged, and grants for these are in the $3,000-5,000 range.
+Typical research grants are in the $10,000 to $15,000 range.
+However, broader and deeper projects that provide critical information for the industry will be considered, but should not exceed an upper range of $25,000.
+Less extensive projects that result in white papers also are encouraged, and grants for these are in the $3,000 to $5,000 range.

 - Background of the issue/topic

 - Why this is relevant to the commercial real estate industry

 - Hypothesis or possible outcomes from the research